-If you do not have access to the DNS settings, you can verify Postmark for a single address by sending a confirmation link to that email address.
+To verify Postmark for a single address without DNS access, send a confirmation link to the email address.

 The Postmark settings page can be found under Settings -> Postmark, on your website.
 If you can’t find the Postmark plugin under settings, check that you don’t have another transactional or email campaign plugin installed.

 Send tests emails, make sure to try different domains and providers to make sure they are all going through.